ki-editor/ki-editor/docs/src/normal-mode/actions/index.md

 1. Every character between the two ranges, including the two ranges, is selected
 1. Selection-wise actions work on the extended range
 1. Press `ESC` to disable selection extension

+## Undo/Redo

+Keybindings:

+- `u`: Undo
+- `U`: Redo

+Notes:

+1. Undo/redo works for multi-cursors as well
+2. The current implementation is naive, it undoes/redoes character-by-character, instead of chunk-by-chunk, so it can be mildly frustrating